fedefary/signer/README.md

 ## Description

-The library offers two annotations, @Sign and @Signed for client and server respectively.
+The library offers two annotations for client and server respectively.

 ***@Sign***